kubedb/docs/docs/guides/hanadb/monitoring/using-builtin-prometheus.md

 - To learn how Prometheus monitoring works with KubeDB in general, please visit [here](/docs/guides/hanadb/monitoring/overview.md).

-- To keep Prometheus resources isolated, we are going to use a separate namespace called `monitoring` to deploy respective monitoring resources.
-We are going to deploy the database in `demo` namespace.
+- This tutorial deploys Prometheus resources in the `monitoring` namespace and the database in the `demo` namespace.

   ```bash
   $ kubectl create ns monitoring